FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 module.exports = app;
 ```

 `common.parseJWT` abstracts the JWT parsing and verification.
 It expects public keys to be published in JWKS format at a well known location, and verifies the audience, issuer and expiration, as well as the signature.
-This code can be used for access tokens, which do not have a `nonce`, and ID tokens, which do.
+This code can be used for access tokens, which do not have a `nonce`, and Id tokens, which do.

 ```javascript
 const axios = require('axios');